ICLDisco/multirate/README.md

 This is multithreaded MPI communication benchmark with multiple flavors.

+To make, just run `make` with the provided makefile.

 Benchmark has two modes: Pairwise and Alltoall.

 Usage: `mpirun ./multirate (options)`